ottamj/evotrec/README.md

     ```
     - `<input_fasta>`: Path to the input FASTA file.
     - `<refseq_id>`: Reference sequence ID in the FASTA file.
     - `--timeseries`: Optional flag to enable timeseries analysis.
+Requires sequence headers to contain dates in the format `YYYY-MM-DD`.

 4. **Output Files**:
     The script generates several output files: